 Since its inception in 2002, the IFAA programme has educated more than 700 graduates, among whom many have entered the field of business.
 Most of the programme’s graduates are now working in the actuarial departments of multinational insurance companies, as well as in some of the top international banks and consulting firms.

-If you are ready to face the challenge and join the programme as one of its undergraduate students, Karis has some advice for you:
+If you are ready to step up to the test and join the IFAA programme as one of its undergraduate students, Andy has some advice for you:

 Published: Summer 2017